Seat Belt and Child Restraint Violations

 Next Steps: Hire a Local Traffic Ticket Lawyer

-If you've been hit with a seat belt or child safety restraint violation, you may be able to contest the ticket.
-Speak with a traffic ticket lawyer in your jurisdiction today to learn more.
+If the police have issued you a safety belt or child safety restraint violation, you may be able to contest the ticket.
+Speak with an experienced traffic ticket attorney today to help prevent your seat belt ticket from affecting your driving record.